Wellington to Craven Arms Railway: Shrewsbury and Birmingham Railway

 The authorised branch line to Coalbrookdale was from near Ketley, a mile east of Wellington.
-In the 1847 and 1849 sessions of Parliament the S&BR obtained an Act for a branch line to Madeley from a triangular junction near Shifnal, and an extension from Coalbrookdale to Ironbridge.
+In the 1847 and 1849 sessions of Parliament the S&BR obtained acts of Parliament, the Shrewsbury and Birmingham Railway (Amendment and Branches) Act 1847 (10 & 11 Vict. c. lxxx) and the Shrewsbury and Birmingham Railway Amendment Act 1849 (12 & 13 Vict. c. lxxxv) for a branch line to Madeley from a triangular junction near Shifnal, and an extension from Coalbrookdale to Ironbridge.